hyahong/linear-regression/README.md

 # linear regression

 A simple car mileage-price linear regression model.
+This model was implemented without a library.

 ### train